VYO Chamber & Orchestral Summer Intensive

 Senior Artist Teacher of Suzuki Violin

-Sabrina has performed across four continents as a concertmaster, soloist, and ensemble player.
+Sabrina Tabby has performed across four continents as a concertmaster, soloist, and ensemble player.
 She was recently appointed Concertmaster of the Mankato Symphony in Minnesota, and appears on numerous albums and motion picture soundtracks.
 Read more +

 Jessica Dunnavant, flute